astuyve/astuyve.github.io/_posts/2020-07-07-impossible-assumptions.md

 I found myself saying it recently.
 Here at [serverless](https://serverless.com) we've been hard at work on a killer developer experience called [components](https://www.serverless.com/components/), and part of my job has been to design and build the onboarding experience.

 Components are meant to be small, reusable pieces of infrastructure-as-code (think libraries or node modules, but for cloud infrastructure).
 People can publish components to a registry and share them with other developers.
-To help people get packages from the registry we sought to built a simple, one-command initialization system for the framework that would get developers up and running in the most frictionless way possible, like teflon, but for cloud development.
+To help people get packages from the registry we sought to build a simple, one-command initialization system for the framework that would get developers up and running in the most frictionless way possible, like teflon, but for cloud development.

 The `init` command does a lot of things, but for the sake of brevity, let's say it fetched a zip archive from the component registry, inflated/extracted it, and pre-configured attributes in the `serverless.yml` file for the developer.